-This Italian-inspired Warm Roasted Cauliflower and Chickpea Salad makes a hearty vegetarian main course salad or the perfect side dish for grilled meat, poultry or seafood.
+Warm Roasted Cauliflower and Chickpea Salad is Italian-inspired and makes a hearty vegetarian main course salad.
+It's also the perfect side dish for grilled meat, poultry or seafood.

 Photographing this salad about drove me crazy (and yes, it's a short drive).